jer-hayes/ICCC-DeepGen-Outcomes/README.md

 > Computational Creativity and Deep Generative Design: bridging the gap

-This repo contains the ideas that were ideated during the workshop.
+This repo contains the topics that were ideated during the workshop.

 ## Core Topics